Distilling Diffusion Models into Conditional GANs: Experiments

 Here, we first study the effectiveness of our algorithmic designs with a systematic ablation study in Section~\ref{sec:ablation}.
-We then compare our method with leading one-step generators using a standard benchmark regarding image quality, text alignment, and inference speed in Section~\ref{sec:comparison}.
-We further provide visual comparisons (Section~\ref{sec:visual_analysis}) and report the training speed (Section~\ref{sec:training_speed}).
+Next, We compare our method with leading one-step generators using a standard benchmark regarding image quality, text alignment, and inference speed in Section~\ref{sec:comparison}.
+We then present human preference evaluation results in Section~\ref{sec:human_evaluation}.
+Additionally, we provide visual comparisons (Section~\ref{sec:visual_analysis}) and report the training speed (Section~\ref{sec:training_speed}).

 \myparagraph{Training details.} We distill Stable Diffusion 1.5 into our one-step generator and train the model on two ODE datasets with different classifier-free guidance (CFG), namely, the SD-CFG-3 dataset with 3 million noise-latent pairs and the SD-CFG-8 dataset with 12 million pairs.
-We use the prompts from the LAION-aesthetic 6.25 and 6.0 datasets for the SD-CFG-3 and SD-CFG-8 datasets, respectively, and simulate the ODE using 50 steps of DDIM sampler~\cite{song2021denoising}.
+We use the prompts from the LAION-aesthetic-6.25 and -6.0 datasets to create the SD-CFG-3 and SD-CFG-8 datasets, respectively, and simulate the ODE using 50 steps of DDIM~\cite{song2021denoising}.
 To demonstrate the effectiveness of \OursAcronym{} for a larger text-to-image model, we distill SDXL-Base-1.0~\cite{podell2024sdxl} into Diffusion2GAN using 8 million noise-latent pairs named SDXL-CFG-7 dataset.
-These pairs were generated by SDXL-Base-1.0 using prompts from the LAION 6.0 dataset.
-We simulate the ODE of SDXL-Base-1.0 using 50 steps of DDIM sampler.
+These pairs were generated by SDXL-Base-1.0 using prompts from the LAION-aesthetic-6.0 dataset.
+We simulate the ODE of SDXL-Base-1.0 using 50 steps of DDIM.
 For further details on hyperparameters, please refer to the Appendix~\ref{appendix:train_eval_details}.
 Notably, we did not use any real images from the LAION dataset.

 \myparagraph{Evaluation protocols.} We evaluate our model on two widely used datasets, COCO2014 and COCO2017.
 We include the evaluation on COCO2017, as progressive distillation~\cite{salimans2022progressive} and DPM solver~\cite{lu2022dpm} only report results on this dataset.
 We use FID~\cite{Heusel2017GANsTB} and CLIP-score~\cite{hessel2021clipscore} to assess image realism and text-to-image alignment.
 Following GigaGAN's protocol~\cite{kang2023scaling}, we resize the generated images 512px to 256px, reprocess them to 299px, and then feed them into the InceptionV3 network for FID and Precision $\&$ Recall calculations~\cite{sajjadi2018assessing,Kynknniemi2019ImprovedPA}.
 FID~\cite{Heusel2017GANsTB,parmar2021cleanfid} is computed on 40,504 real images from the COCO2014 validation dataset and 30,000 fake images generated using 30,000 randomly sampled COCO2014 validation prompts, while Precision $\&$ Recall are calculated on 10,000 images due to their heavy computation.
 For COCO2017 dataset, we use 5,000 image-text pairs for FID and CLIP-score calculations.
 Precision $\&$ Recall metrics on COCO2017 are omitted, as we heuristically find that 5,000 real samples are insufficient to yield valid measurements of image fidelity and diversity.
 Instead, we introduce a new diversity score, calculated using DreamSim~\cite{fu2023dreamsim}, to quantify the range of variation in the generated images.
 Note that the resizing processes in the evaluation pipeline are performed using an antialiasing bicubic resizer, as recommended by Parmar~\etal~\cite{parmar2021cleanfid}.